History of WWE Raw: Asia and Pacific

 In Iran, Raw aired on FM1.

+In India, Raw airs exclusively on Netflix.
+Previously the program aired on Sony Sports network, Ten Sports since 2002 and on Star Sports from 1996 to 2001.

 In Israel, Raw airs on Sport 1 and Sport 1 HD but is now on Netflix.

 In Indonesia, Raw airs on Mola TV On-Demand.

 In Indonesia, Raw streams live on Blast TV (formerly TapGO) with a live and encore telecast on TAP Sports & Blast Sports on the same day.

 In Singapore, Raw airs live on Starhub's Hub Sports 2.

 In Malaysia, Raw airs on Astro's Sport Plus.

 In Australia, Raw had aired on Fox8 since 2003, usually on a 27-hour tape delay, but has started airing live as of February 4, 2014.
 It is also aired on Thursday nights on 9Go! as a one-hour version.'

 In Japan, Raw airs on Abema.

 In New Zealand, Raw airs live on Sky 5 and Friday nights on Sky Open as a one-hour version.

 In China Raw airs on various local networks.
 Raw airs on ViuTVsix in Hong Kong.

 In Taiwan, Raw airs on Videoland Television Network in both English and Thai.

 In Pakistan, Raw airs on Ten Sports.

 In South Korea, Raw airs on IB Sports.

 In Turkey, Raw began airing on S Sport and S Sport Plus in 2017, continuing until 2023.
 Raw now airs on Netflix.